Indian Super League: Reliance Foundation Development League

 In June 2021 it was proposed by the organizers of ISL after a meeting with the CEOs of all the ISL clubs, that a new developmental league, called the Reliance Foundation Development League, would be introduced in 2022.
 This new league would consist of the youth and reserve teams of all the ISL clubs, with aim to develop young players as there has been a limited number of competitions and leagues outside the ISL since the start of the COVID-19 pandemic.
 The teams would predominantly feature U-21 players with few overage players allowed as well.
 The inaugural season of the proposed two-month league was to be held in Goa inside a bio-secure bubble between January and March, following the same medical and safety procedures for 2021–22 ISL season, but got postponed to 15 April.
 Out of all the ISL clubs, Mohun Bagan, East Bengal, NorthEast United and Odisha did not participate due to lack of youth teams, thus only seven clubs took part in the league along with Reliance Foundation Youth Champs football team.
 The league concluded on 12 May with Bengaluru topping the table and becoming the inaugural champions.
 Along with Bengaluru, Kerala Blasters qualified for Premier League's NextGen Cup 2022 in the UK as the top two teams in the league.

 There was a huge increase in participation for the 2023 RFDL, with 59 clubs competing.
 Bengaluru FC retained their title after defeating Sudeva Delhi in the final.
 Along with the two finalists, Mohun Bagan and RYFC qualified for the Next Gen Cup.

 Punjab FC won the 2024 RDFL and qualified for the Next Gen Cup alongside East Bengal and Muthoot FA.

 Vision 2047

-2023–2026

-The AIFF has broken down 'Vision 2047' into six four-year strategic plans.
-The first of these will cover the period through 2025.
-According to this plan, starting with the 2026 Indian football season, 40 clubs will participate in the national level (14 clubs), I-League (14 clubs) and I-League 2 (12 clubs).
-Moreover, 60 clubs will participate in five zonal leagues with a minimum of 12 teams in each zone.